Grid & AbstractGrid

 getcellset(grid::AbstractGrid, setname::String)

-Returns all cells as cellid in a Set of a given setname.
+Returns all cells as cellid in the set with name setname.

 source